deepbiolab/system-monitor.cpp/dev/02-advanced-oop/note.md

 }
 ```

-We use the keyword `template` to specify which function is generic.
+We **use the keyword `template` to specify which function is generic**.
 Generic code is the term for code that is independent of types.
-It is mandatory to put the `template<>` tag before the function signature, to specify and mark that the declaration is generic.
+It is mandatory to put the **`template<>` tag before the function signature**, to specify and mark that the declaration is generic.

 Besides `template`, the keyword `typename` (or, alternatively, `class`) specifies the generic type in the function prototype.
 The parameters that follow `typename` (or `class`) represent generic types in the function declaration.

 In order to instantiate a templatized class, use a templatized constructor, for example: `Sum<double>(20.0, 13.7)`.
-You might recognize this form as the same form used to construct a `vector`.
-That's because `vector`s are indeed a generic class!
+You might recognize this form as the same form used to construct a `vector`. **That's because `vector`s are indeed a generic class!**